tbates/umx/README.md

 ?umx
 ```

-The best way to learn what is on offer is to use the help ('?umx' works) and the online tutorial: [tbates.github.io](http://tbates.github.io)
+Most functions have extensive and practical examples (even figures for the twin models): so USE THE HELP :-).

+See what is on offer with '?umx'.
+There are online tutorials at  [tbates.github.io](http://tbates.github.io).

 `umx` stands for "user" OpenMx functions.
 It provides over 100 functions from high-level umxRAM and umxPath functions that make [Structural Equation Modeling](http://en.wikipedia.org/wiki/Structural_equation_modeling) in R straightforward, to low-level functions to automate activities such as labelling, setting start values etc.,